refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 ### `getPermissions`

 You may want to require authorization for certain parts of the app based on the permissions that current user have.
-Permission logic can be defined in `getPermission` method.
+Permission logic can be defined in the `getPermission` method.

-We will show how to add authorization based on roles determined in `getPermissions`.
+We will show you how to give authorization based on roles determined in `getPermissions`.

 ```tsx title="auth-provider.ts"
 const mockUsers = [